technomancy-dev/00/README.md

 00 provides an SST configuration step to set up the SES -> SNS -> SQS pipeline, so you can just run a command and let SST do the rest.

+If you would also like to deploy the container with SST follow this [guide](https://github.com/technomancy-dev/00/wiki/Hosting-on-AWS-with-SST).

 Then 00 provides you that dashboard for viewing the information you care about.

 ![Dashboard displaying emails](00-messages.png)